-1This paper was prepared for the Buffalo Conference on Networks at the University of Buffalo, November 8-10, 1989.
+1A version of this paper was prepared for presentation at the Annual Meetings of the International Communication Association, June, 1990, in Dublin.
+An earlier version was presented at the Buffalo Conference on Networks at the University of Buffalo, November 8-10, 1989.
 We are grateful for the advice and guidance of the participants of the conference.